nishantsk/TMDB-movie-analysis/README.md

 Questions that I planned on exploring over the course of the report.

   What kind of movie genres are most favoured?

   Growth of movies over the year

   In which year highest number of movies released.

   Gross Profit by Year

-Most Profitable Mon
+  Most Profitable Month